Kotla Kheri railway station

 Kotla Kheri railway station is a small railway station in Khandwa district, Madhya Pradesh.
 Its code is KTKH.
 It serves Kotla Kheri village.
 The station consists of a single platform, not well sheltered.
 It lacks many facilities including water and sanitation.
 Recently gauge conversion started on this line.
 After conversion it will connect Indore to South India.

+Major trains

+Presently, only one train operates from the station and is listed as follows: